 Many coaches give the advice that once you are paid, you stop speaking for free.
 I disagree.
 Speaking leads to more speaking.
 But how and where you speak for a waived fee is key.
 Do not speak for organizations that pay other speakers, and do not speak for “for-profit” groups, without getting paid.
 Have guidelines around what type of groups are the right place to showcase your talents.

 Most opportunities to speak (for free or for a fee) come from word-of-mouth and reputation.
 Throughout my career the majority of my talks have come from people who saw me speak telling others about me.
 Some have come through people finding my written content on social media, and then exploring my website.
+I finally figured out that I needed to have four legs to my business.
+Word-of-mouth, outbound sales, findability, and direct networking with people.

 Hire Thom Singer as your Coach